httpstergeek/d3-splunk-extentions/README.md

 Contains d3 visualization extensions for Splunk

 ### Getting Started
-This section provides information about installing and using the Web Framework Toolkit.
+This section provides information about installing and using the D3 Splunk Extensions.

 #### Requirements